gchq/sleeper/docs/development/system-tests.md

 Once generated, it deploys Sleeper using CDK.

-This test has an instance properties file next to the deploy script called `system-test-instance.properties`.
+This test has its configuration next to the deploy script in `scripts/test/deployAll`: an instance properties file called `system-test-instance.properties` and a `system-test` table (`table.properties` and `schema.json`).
+By default these are deployed as-is, and are created from the `.template` files in that directory on first run.
-When running the deploy script, the `scripts/test/deployAll` directory is scanned for `table.properties`, `tags.properties`, and `schema.properties` files.
-If they are found, they are picked up and used by the test.
-If they are not present, then the template files in `scripts/templates` are used.
-Note that properties in these files with the value `changeme` will be overwritten by the script.
+To use your own configuration instead, pass `--properties-file` for a different instance properties file, or `--config-dir` for a full configuration directory including your own tables.

 There's an optional stacks property which determines which components will be deployed - you may want to customise this to experiment with different stacks.